 The dhurrie - for centuries a widely used floor covering in the Indian subcontinent - is becoming a cult item in Western decoration.
 Its striking colours and the powerful simplicity and variety of its designs are the perfect accompaniment to 21st-century interiors.
 This is the first thorough-going guide to the dhurrie, incorporating over 250 examples, most specially photographed.
 The history of dhurries stretches from the Ajanta cave paintings to the present day and readers will see here the earliest surviving dhurrie, from the 17th century, originally in the Amber Palace in Rajasthan.
 Each design pattern, whether of main field or border, figurative or geometric, is carefully analysed and clearly illustrated.
 Materials, spinning, dyeing, and the techniques of weaving are clearly explained, and there is a map, a glossary, a select bibliography and an index.

-Delivered in 10-12 business days.
+Dispatched in a maximum of 12 business days.
 This product is not eligible for return.